-We are planning our next Boating Saftey Class of the season, contact us for more information.
+We are planning our next Boating Saftey Class of the season, contact us for more information concerning our classes in March, April and May.

 Modern Marine Navigation online self-study course costs $40.00 and is available at www.cgaux.org/mmn